bruprai/rivu/README.md

 Efficient transaction management and tracking.

+## Always wanted to create this application where i can maintain my expenses and subs with different banking cards and accounts.

+### I will be adding more features which are written down in projects notebook

+### I chose Proider as a state management solution for this application because of the simplicity and its a small project so no need to go overboard with MVVM which i mainly use in my large apps

+### Used supabase because i just like working with it and have knowledge of postgresQL.
+Also don't need to worry about auth and storage as it includes all the necessary features.

 ## Features

 - **User Authentication:** Secure user authentication powered by **Supabase**.
 Users can sign up and sign in to manage their data.